ackinacki/ackinacki/README.md

 (This must be done for each license contract).

 Where:
-* `pubkey` – the public key of the node owner, obtained in Step 4.
+* `pubkey` – the public key of the BK node wallet.
 * [`License.abi.json`](https://github.com/ackinacki/ackinacki/blob/main/contracts/bksystem/License.abi.json) – the ABI of the License contract.
 * `License.keys.json` – the keys obtained by the License Owner during registration in the dashboard.